-The Credit Union has run a number of simulations on its collective allowance, incorporating assumptions about the resulting macroeconomic impacts of inflation and interest rate changes, based on information and facts available at December 31, 2022.
+The Credit Union has run a number of simulations on its collective allowance, incorporating assumptions about the resulting macroeconomic impacts of inflation and interest rate changes, based on information and facts available at December 31, 2023.
 The macroeconomic factors that affect the Credit Union's expected credit loss calculations are: Saskatchewan unemployment rates, Saskatchewan Housing Price Index, changes in real gross domestic product, and three-month Bank of Canada bond/Bankers' Acceptance rates.
 Each factor is forecasted in a base case, a best case and a worst case scenario.
-Key factors influencing assumptions of the simulations are the uncertainties around lingering effects of COVID-19 including increasing interest rates, inflationary pressures, the quality of credit, and the borrower's future ability to service debt.
+Key factors influencing assumptions of the simulations are economic uncertainties tied to interest rate changes, continued inflationary pressures, the quality of credit, and the borrower's future ability to service debt.
 In addition, our modelling assumes lower than historical recovery on defaulted loans, higher exposure on utilized lines of credit, and increased volatility in mortgage security values and recoveries.

 The typical weighting used in the model is 80% base, 10% best and 10% worst case, as the base case is historically the most likely scenario.
-The December 31, 2022 modelling is based on these weightings.
+The December 31, 2023 modelling is based on these weightings.

 Management had to use judgment in several areas to assess if the estimate the model calculated was reasonable or if an overlay was needed to increase or decrease the allowance.
 Commercial sectors expected to be impacted most heavily, and expected to sustain higher long term risks, were analyzed and expected losses adjusted accordingly.
-At December 31, 2022, management booked overlays of \$97 (2021 - \$561) to increase the allowance.
+At December 31, 2023, management booked overlays of \$nil (2022 - \$97) to increase the allowance.